daemonp/python-server-framework/deployment.md

 This guide will walk you through the steps required to deploy your Python application on a Kubernetes cluster in DigitalOcean.

+## Understanding Kubernetes, Deployments, and Services

+Kubernetes (often abbreviated as K8s) is an open-source platform designed to automate deploying, scaling, and operating application containers.
+It groups containers that make up an application into logical units for easy management and discovery.

+With Kubernetes, you can build a containerized app and deploy it on a cluster of physical or virtual machines, making your app highly available and resilient to failures.
+Kubernetes also makes it easy to scale your app up and down, depending on the demand.

+While K8s is a powerful and feature-rich platform, it can be initially overwhelming due to its complexity.
+However, there are a few fundamental constructs in Kubernetes that are relatively straightforward and will quickly get you up and running.
+Concepts such as Deployments, which manage the desired state of your application, and Services, which provide networking and load balancing capabilities, offer a solid foundation for managing containerized applications.
+By focusing on these essential components, you can leverage the power of Kubernetes while gradually expanding your understanding and utilization of its more advanced features.
+Starting with these basic constructs allows you to build scalable and resilient applications without diving into the intricacies of the entire Kubernetes ecosystem right from the beginning.

+### Deployment

+In Kubernetes, a Deployment is a high-level concept that manages ReplicaSets, which in turn manage Pods.
+A Pod is the smallest and simplest unit in the Kubernetes object model that you create or deploy.

+A Deployment provides declarative updates for Pods and ReplicaSets.
+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+With Deployments, you can:

+- Create a Deployment to bring up a ReplicaSet and Pods.
+- Update a Deployment to roll out an updated version of the app.
+- Rollback to an earlier Deployment if the current version is not stable.
+- Scale a Deployment to facilitate more traffic.

+### Service

+A Kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
+The set of Pods targeted by a Service is usually determined by a selector.

+Services enable the communication between different components within and outside of the application.
+Kubernetes Services route traffic to Pods, ReplicaSets, or other Services.
+They provide a stable endpoint that other Pods can use to communicate.

+Services are also responsible for load balancing of traffic, which is crucial for the high availability of applications.

+By creating a Deployment and a Service in Kubernetes, your application becomes highly available and resilient to failures.
+If a Pod fails, the Deployment will ensure that another Pod is scheduled to replace it, and the Service will route traffic to the healthy Pods.

+### KISS

+Maintaining simplicity and a clear understanding of Kubernetes is crucial.
+While there are tools like Helm that aim to simplify certain aspects of Kubernetes, it's important to approach them with extreme caution.
+Helm provides a package manager-like experience for deploying applications to Kubernetes, but it can introduce additional complexity and dependencies.
+In some cases, relying heavily on such tools can result in a loss of visibility and control over the underlying infrastructure.
+It's vital to strike a balance between simplicity and leveraging the full capabilities of Kubernetes.
+Understanding the core concepts and building blocks of Kubernetes allows for better troubleshooting, scalability, and optimization.
+By keeping the system as simple and transparent as possible, developers and operators can maintain a clearer understanding of their applications, making it easier to manage and debug any issues that may arise.
+So do your future self a favor and stick to yaml manifests in a git repo :wink:

 ## Prerequisites

 - A DigitalOcean account